 - All the composite pieces (the setting, the characters, the supernatural signs) had such promise... the problem for me was how they fit together.

 Things I didn't...

 - Odd pacing.
 The ticking time bomb of Old Tom's ultimatum is a great device but got a bit lost.

-- I do this all the time but: trying to be too many things at once.
+- I do this all the time so I'm a hypocrite but: trying to be too many things at once.
 I think this is partly due to having to play both sides (is it supernatural, is it not) instead of doubling down on one line of investigation.

-- The book is written in third person omnipresent perspective with each chapters focuses on a different character.
+- The book is written in third person omnipresent perspective.
+Each chapters focuses on a different character.
 I liked the approach but in execution it felt like a jarring halfway house as the view felt omnipresent but with long bits of the characters inner musings which felt like a similar voice to all the others.
 The philosophizing paragraphs of Arent and Sara especially started to drag and could easily have been cut down.
 That or pivot to a tighter, less omnipresent voice.

 - For a book which is heavy on characters musing on gender and social inequality and injustice, we only really get characters that are nobles or noble hangers on.
 The crew and 'lower classes' are almost entirely relegated to a mindless, murderous rabble.
 I suppose this could have been used to make a point but to me, it undercut any message that was trying to be delivered.

 - The mysterious character connections are primed for conflict (brilliant!) and should have been more enthralling.
 Instead, I ended up feeling detached.
 With all those connections, I expected more conflict and heartrending dilemmas akin to B-Once Upon a River.